Orion98MC/hoster/README.md

 $ hoster  [<mnt-point>:]<service.js> [[<mnt-point>:]<service.js> ...]
 ```

-* At least one <service.js> must be provided
+* At least one service must be provided
-* each <service.js> must conform to the hoster protocol
+* each service must conform to the hoster protocol

 Example: